The University of Worcester is seeking a lecturer/senior lecturer to join its newly established School of Law.

 In line with the University's policy on the Recruitment of People with a Criminal Record, shortlisted candidates are required to provide information of any unspent convictions, cautions and bind-overs.
 Applicants are advised to seek independent advice if there is any doubt about the status of a previous conviction, caution or bind-over.
 Disclosures will only be considered at the point when an offer of employment is made.
 The existence of a criminal record will not in itself prevent you from gaining employment.

 This is a description of the job as it is presently constituted.
 This job description is intended to enable a flexible approach to be offered working across the University as required.
 It is subject to review and amendment in the light of changing needs of the University and to provide appropriate development opportunities.
-Members of staff are expected to participate fully in discussions about changing requirements and it is the University's aim to reach agreement to reasonable change.
-If agreement is not possible, it reserves the right to require changes to the job description after consultation with the individual concerned.
+Members of staff are expected to participate fully in discussions about changing requirements and it is the University's aim to reach agreement to reasonable change,it reserves the right to require changes to the job description after consultation with the individual concerned.